ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The payload MUST NOT include any of the status parameter 'rt', 'ace-groupcomm-profile' and 'joining_uri' defined in {{config-repr-status-properties}}.

+Consistently with what is defined at step 4 of {{getting-access}}, the Group Manager MUST check whether the group name specified in the 'group_name' parameter matches with the group name pattern specified in any scope entry of the 'scope' claim in the stored Access Token for the Administrator.
+In case of a positive match, the Group Manager MUST check whether the permission set in the found scope entry specifies the permission "Create".

+If the verification above fails (i.e., there are no matching scope entries specifying the "Create" permission), the Group Manager MUST reply with a 4.03 (Forbidden) error response.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.

-If any of the following occurs, the Group Manager MUST respond with a 4.00 (Bad Request) response.
+Otherwise, if any of the following occurs, the Group Manager MUST respond with a 4.00 (Bad Request) response.

 * Any of the received parameters is specified multiple times, with the exception of the 'app_group' element when using CoRAL.